 How we are involving patients, services users, carers and public

 Study participants will include current users of day services and social care, future users, carers and other people in south London’s diverse communities.
-We will seek their opinion and input to coproduce questions, findings and outputs.
+We routinely seek their opinion and input to coproduce questions, findings and outputs.
 We will also use the expertise of our public/patient service user/carer lead – Rekha Elaswarapu.

 Day services are an essential community resource for many older people for leading an empowered life.
 Being able to eat a freshly cooked lunch, enjoy socialising and taking part in activities of interest are integral to maintaining dignity at all times.